 That said, Bailes's argument leaves a number of questions unresolved.
 To begin with, she concedes that "the autonomous poet" is at best a "trope," a figure of speech that does not adequately represent any "reality" of Romantic-era authorship, whether male or female (116).
 Yet this putative autonomy is what the women writers of her study are supposed to have opposed, creating "intertextual modes of originality that competed with now-conventional ideas of solitary Romantic genius" (1).
-By assuming, moreover, that the poetic genius has typically been conceived as male, Bailes posits a simple opposition: female composition is collaborative, empiricist, and focused on multiple particulars; male creation is single-minded, idealist, and bound to imaginative wholes.
+By assuming, moreover, that the poetic genius has typically been conceived as male, Bailes posits a simple opposition: female composition is collaborative, empiricist, and focused on multiple particulars, while male creation is single-minded, idealist, and bound to imaginative wholes.

 At the end of the first chapter, for example, Bailes compares Barbauld's conception of natural history with Wordsworth's account of the relation between poetry and science in his preface to Lyrical Ballads.
 According to Bailes, Wordsworth's distinction between the sensation-based stance of the poet and the detached attitude of the "Man of Science" tends "to de-legitimize women's versifications of natural history, consciously reclaiming poetry as a more strictly imaginative, masculine vocation" (45).
 As she herself points out, however, the science that Wordsworth opposes to poetry is the disciplined, increasingly compartmentalised and narrow-minded science of "the Chemist, the Botanist, or Mineralogist" (qtd.
 45).
 By contrast, the natural history conceived by Aikin and Barbauld constitutes a wide and open field that could easily accommodate aesthetic practices such as painting and poetry.
 In short, Wordsworth and Barbauld seem to argue from different notions of "science," one narrow and the other broad.
 Is it right, then, to say that Barbauld merely "qualifies" the use of science "in verse" whereas Wordsworth "precludes" it (46)?
 Frankly, I am not so sure.